 Non-Destructive Testing (NDT) Market 2016-2026

 TWO BACK-TO-BACK SEMINARS:

-Scott M. Gearity is a Principal of BSG Consulting, bringing over a decade of consulting, training and corporate export compliance program management experience to bear for his clients.
-Mr. Gearity has substantial experience in military, dualuse and commercial export controls.
-His clients have ranged in size from small start-ups to some of the world’s largest companies, with a particular focus on the information technology, telecommunications, networking and software industries.
-Mr. Gearity joined BSG from Microsoft Corporation, where he was based in Ireland and managed the company’s export compliance program for Europe, the Middle East and Africa.
+SCOTT GEARITY is a Principal of BSG Consulting, bringing over a decade of consulting, training, and corporate export compliance program management experience to bear for his clients.
+Mr. Gearity has substantial experience in military, dual-use, and commercial export controls.
+His clients have ranged in size from small start-ups to some of the world’s argest companies, with a particular focus on the information technology, telecommunications, networking, and software industries.
+Mr. Gearity joined BSG from Microsoft Corporation, where he was based in Ireland and managed the company’s export compliance program for Europe, the Middle East, and Africa.
 He continues to advise many non-US companies affected by US export controls.
 Mr. Gearity holds a Bachelor of Arts degree in international studies and economics from American University.
 He is a licensed US customs broker.

 Source : ASDEvents